nyagamunene/supermq-docs/docs/authz-spec.md

 - `sub_group_channel_create`: The ability to create children channels in all sub-groups.
 - `sub_group_channel_update`, `sub_group_channel_read`, `sub_group_channel_delete`: The ability to update, read, or delete all the channels in group.
 - `sub_group_channel_publish`, `sub_group_channel_subscribe`: These allow `user`  publish and subscribe over all the channels in all sub-groups.
-- `sub_group_channel_connect_to_channel`: The ability to connect all channels in all sub-groups to the things in same domain.
+- `sub_group_channel_connect_to_channel`: The ability to connect all channels in all sub-groups to the clients in same domain.
 - `sub_group_channel_manage_role`:  The ability to manage all the channels roles in all sub-groups.
 - `sub_group_channel_add_role_users`: Allows to add user to role for all channels in all sub-groups.
 - `sub_group_channel_remove_role_users`: Allows to remove user from a role for all channels in all sub-groups.